 This morning you will take the short morning flight to Pokhara, Nepal's second city.
 This exciting flight passes over the terraced Himalayan foothills, with views of the main range to the north.
 Overlooked by the stunning spire of Machhapuchare, 'Fishtail Peak', the town of Pokhara is the start point for treks to the Annapurna region, Mustang, Daulaghiri and Manaslu.
 On arrival you will transfer to your hotel.
 The rest of the day is at leisure.
-Pokhara's bustling lakeside with cafe, shops etc is just a short walk or taxi ride from the hotel.
+Pokhara's bustling lakeside with cafe, shops etc is just a short walk from the hotel.

-Overnight: Shangri La Village Hotel or Similar, Pokhara (Meals: B)
+Overnight: Barahi Hotel or Similar, Pokhara (Meals: B)